The Faculty of Medicine, Health and Life Sciences englobes four Schools:

 The society also works closely with the PDC on numerous events and programme, notably relevant to career development and postdoc recognition.

 The society is always happy to accept new postdoc members who would like to actively contribute to its activities!
 If interested, please email email@example.com.

 Picture: Organisers of the Postdoc Society research symposium 2018

-The CEM Postdoctoral Career Development Committee (PCDC) is a group of postdocs and PIs from CEM organising events to promote a sense of community and the career development of postdocs in CEM.
+The WWIEM Postdoctoral Career Development Committee (PCDC) is a group of postdocs and PIs from WWIEM organising events to promote a sense of community and the career development of postdocs in the centre.

 The Postdoctoral Career Development Committee (PCDC) from the Wellcome Wolfson Institute for Experimental Medicine (WWIEM) was created in 2016 as part of a Centre’s initiative to foster postdocs to develop their careers within the Centre.
 The main goals of the committee are to promote Community Development and Empowerment through monthly coffee mornings and postdoc lab meetings and to work on developing new skills for postdocs through a postdoc-led seminar series.
 A mentoring scheme to integrate new postdocs in WWIEM using a buddy scheme has been very popular and will be maintained to continue to work on a stronger community.
 The PCDC also runs regular surveys to keep up to date with postdoc’s opinions and needs and runs an annual away day where postdocs get to network and spend a day focused on planning their careers.